We

 We submit a detailed report for the referring M.D. and

-the patient gets a report also with our recommendations.
+the patient gets a copy of the report for their personal

 Our recommendations always include Hi Lo